 That is why the U-boats were ordered to the dislike of the German naval leadership, in no way to attack American ships, not to give Roosevelt any war reason.
 And this, although American warships shaded German submarines and transmitted their positions to the British.

 In July, Hitler’s headquarters in East Prussia reached news that American troops had occupied Iceland.
-The naval leadership again asked to see whether this new American provocation could be regarded as an US war entry.
+The naval leadership again asked to see whether this new American provocation could be regarded as a US war entry.

-Admiral Raeder noted that the Fuehrer wanted to postpone the war entry of the United States for another two months, until the eastern campaign had been completed and the Luftwaffe could withdrawn from Russia.
+Admiral Raeder noted that the Fuehrer wanted to postpone the war entry of the United States for another two months, until the eastern campaign had been completed, and the Luftwaffe could have withdrawn from Russia.
 A victory in the east is likely to change the overall situation and probably the attitude of the US.
 Until then, any incidents must be avoided!

 In the meantime, it seemed that the victory against Russia was close, so that Hitler was probably thinking about how he could reach the ‘final victory’.
 The United States played a major role in his minds, and so there were several talks with the Japanese ambassador on this issue.

 There were two possibilities for this: either the victory over Russia leaves the United States from a war entry, or it makes it possible to wage war against them by the acquired resources and the elimination of the last possible opponent in the rear.

 CONTINUE HERE TO PART II: The road to the ‘real’ World War and Hitler’s declaration of war to the USA